ebruno94/portfolio/README.md

 ## Setup/Installation Requirements

 Option 1:
+* Simply go to ebruno94.github.io/portfolio to access the page.

+Option 2:
 * Go to https://github.com/ebruno94/portfolio-landing-page.git
-* Click clone or download button OR copy the URL
+* Click clone or download button OR copy the URL.
 * In the terminal, type git clone <URL>.
-* Once cloned, open in text editor (or using atom)
+* Once cloned, open in text editor (or using atom) to edit.

+Final Reminders:
+* MAKE SURE BOOTSTRAP IS IN THE CSS DIRECTORY, OTHERWISE IT WON'T WORK

 ## Known Bugs